hzeller/trs80-100-schematic/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-This is a transcript of the original schematic found in the TRS-80 Model 100 manual into a machine-readable and libre license format using KiCAD.
+This is a transcript of the original schematic found in the TRS-80 Model 100 manual into a machine-readable and libre license format using KiCAD (6.0).

 This transcript is based on various scans to minimize read errors